Propbase-Application/propbase_staking_blockchain/README.md

 ## Contract Features:

-The contract is designed to be deployed under a resource account, making the contract cannot be controlled by any private key.
+The contract is designed to be deployed under a resource account.
+The contract lives under the resource address, making the contract cannot be controlled by any private key.
+Read more about resource account here[https://aptos.dev/move/move-on-aptos/resource-accounts].

+More features and architecture are described at docs[https://github.com/Propbase-Application/propbase_staking_blockchain/tree/main/docs].

 ## Install Aptos CLI